KunalDharme/Prompt-Craft/README.md

 ## What it does

 Most people know what they want but struggle to write a good AI prompt.
-PromptCraft bridges that gap.
+Prompt-Craft bridges that gap.
 You describe your idea in plain language, pick a structure and style, and the app generates a clean, ready-to-use prompt you can copy or export.

 ---

 ## Features

-- **5 prompt structures** — Role+Goal, Task+Context, Persona+Scenario, System+User, Chain of Thought
+- **5 prompt structures**
-- **Custom structure builder** — pick 4–6 sections from 18 options and build your own format
+- **Custom structure builder**
 - **5 length & style modes** — Short, Medium, Long, Bullet-only, Paragraph-style
-- **Profession context** — tell the app who you are (e.g. "3rd year IT student", "Filmmaker") so prompts match your background
+- **Profession context** — tell the app who you are (e.g. "Web Developer", "Filmmaker") so prompts match your background
-- **Prompt history** — last 10 prompts saved locally, expandable, reloadable
+- **Prompt history**
 - **Export as .txt** — download any prompt as a text file
 - **Copy to clipboard** — one click copy on every result